woojoo666/arcana-notes/notes11.md

-this was inspired by when I was browsing Nylo's source code and came across their std/base.ny (see commit d81d3eb368366c93eaae3973883c766d4b51829e) though for Nylo it's just a standard library of functions whereas I am using it for syntax transformations for example, in Nylo to do a conditional you literally call the if() function in my language, you would use the if (...) ... else ... syntax, but it gets transformed into a ifElse() function call I might not even expose the ifElse() function to the public, and just use it during interpretation but then, how do we transform scope and references? use this what about private vars? use regular keys and then don't enumerate them? scramble them in the interpreter?
+this was inspired by when I was browsing Nylo's source code and came across their std/base.ny (see commit d81d3eb368366c93eaae3973883c766d4b51829e) though for Nylo it's just a standard library of functions whereas I am using it for syntax transformations for example, in Nylo to do a conditional you literally call the `if()` function in my language, you would use the `if (...) ... else ...` syntax, but it gets transformed into an `ifElse()` function call I might not even expose the `ifElse()` function to the public, and just use it during interpretation

+but then, how do we transform scope and references? use `this` what about private vars? use regular keys and then don't enumerate them? scramble them in the interpreter?